bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     Moving a king one square up:

-    ♔ -> . + u♔
+    ♔ + u. -> . + u♔

     Moving a king one square right:

-    ♔ -> . + r♔
+    ♔ + r. -> . + r♔

-    Moving a king one square up, then one square right (all in one move):
+    Moving a king one square up and to the right (all in one move):

-    ♔ -> . + ur♔
+    ♔ + ur. -> . + ur♔

-I would like a way of saying that one move was made, and then another move was made; and I would like a way of saying that such a series of moves is equivalent to a single (possibly illegal!) move.
+I would like a way of saying that one move was (or can be) made, and then another move was (or can be) made.
+Let's show "doing one move, and then another" by simply putting two moves next to each other:

+    Moving a king one square up, then one square right:

+    (♔ + u. -> . + u♔)(♔ + r. -> . + r♔)

+One question we might ask is: when (if ever) can a series of moves which follow each other be "simplified" into a single move?..

+    Here is an equation, saying that moving a king one square up, then one square right, all in one move, is the same as (equal to) moving a king one square up and to the right, all in one move.
+    Is this equation actually correct, I wonder?..

-    (♔ -> . + u♔)(♔ -> . + r♔) = (♔ -> . + ur♔)
+    (♔ + u. -> . + u♔)(♔ + r. -> . + r♔) = (♔ + ur. -> . + ur♔)

-Make sense?
-So, when we write two moves next to each other, that represents the move where we do those moves, one after another.
-But... does that always make sense?.. what does the following sequence of moves result in?
+    Here is another equation; on the left side, it describes moving a king upwards, and then moving a rook upwards.
+    Does this expression "simplify"?.. doesn't seem like it!..

-    (♔ -> . + u♔)(♖ -> . + u♖) = ???
+    (♔ + u. -> . + u♔)(♖ + u. -> . + u♖) = ???

-We moved a king upwards, and then we moved a rook upwards.
-So uhhh...
-I guess that one doesn't "simplify" into a single move?
-Or at least, not a move we can write with a single `->`?

-For that matter, let's go back to our example of moving the king up and then to the right.
+Let's focus on the example of moving the king up and then to the right.
-We wrote it as an equation, as if moving your king up, and then moving your king right, was always the same as moving your king up-and-right.
+We showed an equation above, which claimed that moving your king up, and then moving your king right, was the same as moving your king up-and-right.
 But... that's only the case if you only have one king.
-Which, in standard chess, you do.
+Which - in standard chess, at least - is indeed the case.
 But what about moving a pawn up, and then moving a pawn up?
 Does it have to be the same pawn each time?

-    (♙ -> . + u♙)(♙ -> . + u♙) = (♙ -> . + u. + uu♙)  ...???
+    (♙ + u. -> . + u♙)(♙ + u. -> . + u♙) = (♙ + u. + uu. -> . + u. + uu♙)  ...???

 If you are lost, that's probably because **this is not a good syntax for visualizing the board.**